woukdo/xui-reverse-proxy/README.md

 10. Disabling IPv6 to prevent possible vulnerabilities.
 11. Encrypting DNS queries using systemd-resolved (DoT) or AdGuard Home (Dot, DoH).
 12. Selecting a random website from an array to add an extra layer of privacy and complexity for traffic analysis.
+13. Setting up Shell In A Box for secure, web-based SSH access to the server.
+14. Installing and configuring Node Exporter for system performance monitoring and integrating with Prometheus and Grafana for real-time metrics visualization.

 -----